cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 D states to block processes in any situation where it's unsafe to allow the process to proceed further for the time being.

-Enter `vfork()`. `vfork()` is a specialised system call primarily designed to be used as part of the process of creating new processes.
+Enter `vfork()`. `vfork()` is a specialised system call that is primarily designed to be used as part of the process of creating new processes.
 Unlike the more widely known `fork()`, which typically uses copy-on-write and thus must at the very least create new virtual mappings to the physical pages in question, `vfork()` allows the child process to directly share the parent's virtual address space temporarily without any copying whatsoever.
 This is much cheaper if you are just going to immediately clobber the child with a new process image using `exec`, as in the case of process creation, where copying all the pages would be needlessly wasteful.

 But how can that be safe?
 Surely two processes sharing the same virtual memory address space is a recipe for disaster?
 Well, `vfork()` suspends the parent